Archaeology: First instances of archaeology

 Cuneiform account of the excavation of a foundation deposit belonging to Naram-Sin of Akkad (ruled c.
 2200 BC), by king Nabonidus (ruled c.
 550 BC).

-In Ancient Mesopotamia, a foundation deposit of the Akkadian Empire ruler Naram-Sin (ruled c.
-2200 BC) was discovered and analysed by king Nabonidus, c.
+In Ancient Mesopotamia, a foundation deposits the Akkadian Empire ruler Naram-Sin (ruled c.
+2200 BC) was discovered and analysed by King Nabonidus, c.
 550 BC, who is thus known as the first archaeologist.
 Not only did he lead the first excavations which were to find the foundation deposits of the temples of Šamaš the sun god, the warrior goddess Anunitu (both located in Sippar), and the sanctuary that Naram-Sin built to the moon god, located in Harran, but he also had them restored to their former glory.
 He was also the first to date an archaeological artifact in his attempt to date Naram-Sin's temple during his search for it.
 Even though his estimate was inaccurate by about 1,500 years, it was still a very good one considering the lack of accurate dating technology at the time.